Princeton University

 Today, the University and the campus are expanding rapidly.
 The University realised that the welcome and the ability to navigate the enlarged areas was more difficult than it should be.

-The University required a rethink of how its audience experienced the campus, and replan of its entire campus wayfinding system in order to make it more integrated, accessible and welcoming.
+The University required a rethink of how its audience experienced the campus, and a replan of its entire wayfinding system in order to make it more integrated, accessible and welcoming.

-Applied developed a wayfinding master plan that contained six pillars.
-These are now largely implemented and it is easier to navigate than ever before.
-Recent developments include a unique digital interactive wayfinding app.
+Applied developed a wayfinding masterplan that contained six pillars.
+These are now largely implemented and the campus is easier to navigate than ever before.
+Developments include a unique digital interactive wayfinding app.
 This was designed to ideally complement the physical wayfinding system.

 client